eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 During Wallet Unit activation, the Wallet Instance forces the operating system of the User's device to activate a multi-factor User authentication mechanism, if this is not already active.
-One of the authentication factors for this mechanism is the possession of the device and the other may be knowledge-based or inherence-based.
-The Wallet Instance ensures that the authentication mechanism has security policies that are adequate for any operation of the Wallet Unit, excluding the issuance or presentation of PIDs and WUAs (and potentially attestations at level of security High).
-This includes generating pseudonyms, accessing the transaction log via the dashboard, data export and migration, requesting the erasure of personal data by a Relying Party, and reporting a Relying Party to a DPA.
-It also includes issuing, presenting, and deleting of attestations at a level of security lower than High, which are either not device-bound or bound to a keystore rather than the WSCA/WSCD.
+One of the authentication factors for this mechanism is the possession of the device and the other is knowledge-based or inherence-based.
+The Wallet Instance ensures that the authentication mechanism has security policies that are adequate for any operation of the Wallet Unit, excluding the issuance or presentation of PIDs, WUAs describing the WSCA/WSCD, and attestations bound to the WSCA/WSCD.
+As described in the next section, for these actions User authentication by the WSCA/WSCD is necessary.

+Actions for which OS-level authentication is sufficient include generating and presenting pseudonyms, accessing the transaction log via the dashboard, data export and migration, requesting the erasure of personal data by a Relying Party, and reporting a Relying Party to a Data Protection Authority.
+It also includes issuing, presenting, and deleting of attestations that are either not device-bound or bound to a keystore rather than the WSCA/WSCD.
 This implies that it must be possible to unlock the keystore(s) available to the Wallet Unit using this User authentication mechanism.

 The User can optionally decide to use a Wallet Instance-specific PIN in addition to the OS-level User authentication mechanism.